 As Provost, he led the development of key infrastructure to expand experiential learning as the cornerstone of a Roger Williams education.
 In addition to substantially increasing funding for undergraduate research and internships, he helmed the initiative to guarantee that every qualified student will participate in a transformative civic-engagement opportunity.
-By bringing the Community Partnerships Center into Academic Affairs, he expanded the program’s service capacity, enabling more than two-thirds of each graduating class to complete a semester-long interdisciplinary that empowers them to put their knowledge and skills to work solving real-world problems with community partners.
+By bringing the Community Partnerships Center into Academic Affairs, he expanded the program’s service capacity, enabling over half of each graduating class to complete a semester-long community‐engaged experience that empowers them to put their knowledge and skills to work solving real-world problems with community partners.

 In 2014, he co-led a year-long visioning project that defined the core values and charted a new mission for Roger Williams University – to “build the university the world needs now.”
 From that process, he developed a five-year Academic Strategic Plan that advanced a campus-wide diversity initiative, expanded the mission and programs at University College, developed a partnership with Samsung USA to bring cutting-edge cloud-based technology to our students, re-envisioned and improved learning spaces.